By Miriam Raftery

 A Knox representative advised Hasso, “We will be placing your order on hold,” due to the threat, adding, “we will not be able to go back to the property unless accompanied by an officer to keep the peace.”

-East County Magazine has contacted the El Cajon Police to ask if an officer has been provided and whether action will be taken to investigate the claim and hold Councilman Kalasho accountable.
+ECM has contacted the El Cajon Police to ask if an officer has been provided and whether action will be taken to investigate the claim and hold Councilman Kalasho accountable.

 This is not the first time Kalasho has been accusing of threatening someone with his trained attack dog, Zoltan.
 (Video posted by Kalasho on social media has shown the dog being trained to attack Kalasho, who wore arm padding for the demonstration.)

 A Reader article noted that Kalasho admitted he recognized Kruze as a reporter who had previously written numerous articles about him.
 Though Kruze was unarmed, Kalasho has claimed on social media that he and his wife felt threatened but has not revealed any reason for this.
 The Society of Professional Journalists issued a statement defending Kruze and calling on the El Cajon Police Department to conduct a thorough investigation.
+The U.S. Press Freedom tracker also voiced concerns over Kalasho's threat against Kruze.